Metacor/Minecraft-Speedrun-Guide/readme.md

 		* *if the Blaze loses Line of Sight with its Target, the Volley will be paused*
 		* *upon regaining Line of Sight, the Volley will be resumed, shooting any remaining Fireballs*
 	* *after the final Fireball is shot, the Blaze will be unable to Target for 5 seconds*
+* When doing any form of Calculated Travel - *to optionally save 10 Obsidian*
+	* *if your final Nether Structure is close to the initial Nether Portal, you can just use that instead*

 ### The Overworld, Part 2
 * The Stronghold will spawn a [minimum of 1280 Blocks](https://minecraft.fandom.com/wiki/Stronghold#Java_Edition) from *(0, 0)*